I binged the first season of Anne With an “E” on Netflix with skepticism.

 What I do know is this:

-Having binged the entire season in about 24 hours, I’m here to say that I disagree with so much of that article from The New Yorker, save the first two-and-a-half-ish paragraphs.
+Having binged the entire first season of Anne With an “E” in about 24 hours, I’m here to say that I disagree with so much of that article from The New Yorker, save the first two-and-a-half-ish paragraphs.

 I found Anne with an “E” to be a wonderful adaptation of the story—a refreshing and modern update that made me blubber and giggle throughout nearly every episode.
 We don’t need another “Megan Follows” Anne.
 We had that, and it was perfect.